nguy328/RMAN_Workshop/README.md

    `vagrant scp opc_installer.zip jdk-8u241-linux-x64.rpm :~`
 6. Connect to the database with `vagrant ssh`
 7. Check to see if the two files are there

+##  Installing the packages inside the Database instance
 8. run `su` to login to the root user
 9. install the JDK with `$ rpm -ivh jdk-8u241-linux-x64.rpm`
+10. Check to see if java was installed properly with `$ java -v`
+11. Move the opc_installer.zip file to a root directory